 Known as the best fishing spot in Allen County, this reservoir is ideal for a fun day of outdoor relaxation.
 In 1969, the Hurshtown Reservoir was built to counter the imminent threats of drought.
-It has now become a popular picnic spot with fishing, water surfing, sailing, picnic spots and jogging trails.
+It has now become a popular picnic area with fishing, water surfing, sailing, picnic tables, and jogging trails.

-May 1 through September 30, the lake is open Monday through Thursday from 7:00 am to 9:00 pm.
-The common fish species found in this reservoir include largemouth bass, smallmouth bass, sunfish and white crappie.
-Shore fishing is highly recommended but boats are available for rent as well, making this sport perfect for amateurs and advanced fishes alike!
+Beginning on May 22, the lake is open for the season Tuesday – Sunday from 7:30am – 8pm.
+The common fish species found in this reservoir include largemouth bass, smallmouth bass, sunfish, and white crappie.
+Shore fishing is highly recommended but boats, kayaks, and life jackets are available for rent as well, making this sport perfect for amateurs and advanced fishers alike!

 St. Joseph River

-St. Joseph River is a tributary of the Maumee River that drains into the Erie River, and several rural farmlands around Fort Wayne.
+The St. Joseph River is a tributary of the Maumee River that drains into Lake Erie, and several rural farmlands around Fort Wayne.

 Cedar Creek is one of its popular tributaries offering ample opportunities for downstream paddling to Shoaff Park.
+This 10-mile paddle is generally smooth and slow-flowing, offering a great way to take in the scenery.
 It is vital to check the flow and rate of water controlled by the dam before paddling at Johnny Appleseed Park.

 Deep holes near the Johnny Appleseed Park are also fantastic places to catch large saugers.
-Those who love small panfish can head for the Reservior Park or the Park Ponds.
-St. Joseph River is also known for its high-quality sauger, smallmouth, carp and bass.
+Those who love small panfish can head for the Reservoir Park or the Park Ponds.
+The St. Joseph River is also known for its high-quality sauger, smallmouth, carp, and bass.